unixoide/5th-echelon/README.md

 $ just launch_release
 ```

-### Quickstart
+### Developing Quickstart

 Prerequisites:

 - You have a Powershell window open.
-- Rustup was downloaded from [https://rustup.rs] and is in your Downloads folder.
+- Rustup was downloaded from [https://rustup.rs](https://rustup.rs) and is in your Downloads folder.
 - Protoc was downloaded from [GitHub](https://github.com/protocolbuffers/protobuf/releases/latest) (e.g. `protoc-30.0-win64.zip`) and is unpacked to `protoc` in your `Downloads` folder.
 - You've downloaded the source code from [GitHub](https://github.com/unixoide/5th-echelon/releases/latest/) and unpacked to 5th-echelon